Johng117/Johng117/README.md

-- 👋 Hi, I’m @Johng117
+- 👋 Hi, I’m John.
-- 👀 I’m interested in coding, football, music
+- 👀 My interests include coding, football and music.
-- 🌱 I’m currently learning github, html, css, javascript, node, react, sql, bulma, MUI....
+- 🌱 I’m currently improving my understanding of html, css, javascript, node, react, sql.
-- 💞️ I’m looking to collaborate on all of my projects
+- 💞️ I’m looking to build my own interesting projects and make contributions to opensource projects.
-- 📫 How to reach me here
+- 📫 How to reach me:

 <!---
 Johng117/Johng117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.